 Origin matters.
 Start there.

 Ethiopia produces beans that, under the right conditions, taste like jasmine and bergamot and ripe citrus.
 Kenya produces a different kind of brightness — black currant, tomato acidity, that particular high-wire act of flavor that coffee people call "juicy."
 Colombia produces a more balanced, approachable cup: caramel sweetness, mild citrus, crowd-pleasing in the best sense.
-Guatemala can taste like dark chocolate and dried fruit and baking spices.

 Buy from roasters who publish roast dates.